• Justin McArthur, Disney's Haunted Mansion

 How do you describe your collection?

-My collection is thorough and large.
-I collect Haunted Mansion items, both new and old, from opening year in 1969 all the way to the current year right now.
-So it’s pretty large, and it makes me happy.
-It’s spooky and just a perfect place for me to sit and enjoy and get in the Halloween spooky spirit anytime I need to.
+My collection is extensive.
+I collect Haunted Mansion items, both new and old, dating from the attraction’s opening in 1969 right through to today.
+It’s pretty large, and it makes me happy.
+It’s spooky and the perfect place for me to sit, enjoy and get into the Halloween spirit whenever I need to.

 I can’t stop buying things, which is definitely my problem.
 I have a whole Haunted Mansion room, and every week there’s usually one or two pieces that are arriving—there’s always something new being added.

-I would say that I probably have 300 to 325 pieces in the collection, including theme park-used props–the actual full maid and butler full uniforms.
-I got those on eBay.
-I was used to seeing them sell for four or five grand a piece.
-I think I may have paid $1,000 each for them a couple of years ago.
+I would say that I have roughly 300 to 325 pieces in the collection, including theme park-used props, such as the actual full maid and butler full uniforms.
+I found those on eBay.
+I was used to seeing them sell for four or five grand a piece, but I think I paid about $1,000 each for them a couple of years ago.

 When and why did you start your collection?